hazer-hazer/Jacy-Dev-Book/compile-time-evaluation/cte-functions.md

 Another approach is more complex for the compiler but simple for the user: If we declare a function and use it in CTE context when compiler goes to this function and checks that it's CTE function.
 Anyway, if we use this function in a run-time context it won't be inlined and evaluated at compile-time.
-Example:
+Example.

 ```rust
 // Just a simple function that returns `1`